PavanSaiPati/AutoNexus/README.md

 - **Planned Project Steps**:
     - Decided on maintaining a daily work log in the `README.md`.
     - Discussed the next steps for building the project backend.
+- **Configured PostgreSQL Database**:
+    - Installed PostgreSQL on macOS using Homebrew.
+    - Initialized the database cluster and started the PostgreSQL service.
 ---

 ### *January 20, 2025*